Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach

-In summary, our contributions are: \begin{itemize} \item We relate domain discrepancy to covariance eigenvalues, which enables data valuation without OOD samples. \item We introduce EV, a scalable and easy-to-combine term that upgrades ID-based methods via perturbation theory. \item We present evidence on real-world datasets that EV improves OOD robustness, stability, and efficiency, indicating readiness for practical use. \end{itemize}
+In summary, our contributions are: \begin{itemize} \item We relate domain discrepancy to covariance eigenvalues, enabling data valuation without OOD samples. \item We introduce EV, a scalable and easily integrable term that upgrades ID-based methods via perturbation theory. \item We show on real-world datasets that EV improves OOD robustness, stability, and efficiency. \end{itemize}